Clarkston Hines: Early life and college

 Hines graduated from Bolles School in Jacksonville, Florida.
 While at Bolles, he was an all-state selection in both football and basketball.

 He then attended Duke University, where he was an All-American football player.
 In 1989, he caught an ACC-record 17 touchdown passes and was named the ACC Football Offensive Player of the Year.
 He led the conference in receiving for three consecutive years in 1987, 1988 and 1989, and completed his career holding conference marks in receptions (189), reception yardage (3,318) and touchdown receptions (38).
 He was also named the 1990 ACC Male Athlete of the Year.

 Clarkston was a three-time all conference and two-time All-American football player for Duke University.
 He was inducted into the Duke Athletics Hall of Fame (1999), named to the ACC 50th Anniversary Football Team (2003), and inducted into the College Football Hall of Fame (2010).

 Professional career

 After graduating from Duke, Hines was a ninth-round (238th overall) selection of the Buffalo Bills in the 1990 NFL draft.
 He was released by the Bills in the final week of the preseason.
 He became a member of the practice squad for the 1990 Bills team, who reached Super Bowl XXV.
 He played a season for the Raleigh-Durham Skyhawks in the WLAF before retiring from football.

-Later years
+Later life

 Clarkston was the Vice President of DaVita Inc. Before opening PMI of Charlotte, Clarkston Hines spent 20 plus years in the corporate world in various leadership roles.
 For eight years, he was in a VP role leading a $275 Million operating division with over 1,100 employees for a Fortune 500 service company.
 Additionally, Clarkston led a team that managed over $400 Million in properties and assets in 11 states.